-Thomas Trimble earned his Bachelor of Arts in English and Political Science from Wayne State University in 1991.
+Associate Professor of Teaching Thomas Trimble earned his Bachelor of Arts in English and Political Science from Wayne State University in 1991.
 He received his Master of Arts in Political Science in 1994 from WSU and his PhD in English, with a specialization in Composition and Rhetoric, from WSU in 2011.
-In 2011, Dr. Trimble was appointed senior lecturer (now called Associate Professor of Teaching) in the Wayne State English Department.
-Dr. Trimble teaches courses in writing, including Basic Writing (ENG 1010), Introduction to College Writing (ENG 1020), Intermediate Composition (ENG 3010), Professional Writing (ENG 3050), Community Writing (ENG 3020), and Environmental Writing (ENG 5010).
+In 2011, Professor Trimble was appointed senior lecturer (now called Associate Professor of Teaching) in the Wayne State English Department.
+Professor Trimble teaches courses in writing, including Basic Writing (ENG 1010), Introduction to College Writing (ENG 1020), Intermediate Composition (ENG 3010), Technical Writing I (ENG 3050), Technical Writing II (ENG 3060), and Community Writing (ENG 3020).
 His research interests include writing assessment, writing pedagogy, and community-based writing.
 His research has appeared in Community Literacy Journal, The Journal of Writing Assessment, Pedagogy, Composition Forum, and Communication and Medicine.

 Research interest(s)/area of expertise

 community-based writing instruction; writing pedagogy, writing assessment

 Pruchnic, J., Barton, E., Primeau, S., Trimble, T., Varty, V., and Foster, T. (2021) Correlating What We Know: A Mixed Methods Study of Reflection and Writing in First-Year Writing Assessment.
 Composition Forum (47).

 Pruchnic, J., Barton, E., Trimble, T., Primeau, S., Weiss, H., Varty, N. G, & Moore, T. F. (2021).
 The Effects of Student-Fashioning and Teacher-Pleasing in the Assessment of First Year Writing Reflective Essays.
 Journal of Writing Assessment, 14(1).